Jgrtowy/yamst/README.md

 YAMST is a collection of tools to help install, manage and host a Minecraft server.
 It is written in Go and is designed to be cross-platform.
 It's pretty useless right now, but I'm working on it to make it as good as it can be.

 ### What can it do right now?

-- Install a Minecraft server
+-   Install a Minecraft server (Vanilla and Paper currently)
 -   Apply default configuration
 -   Cache server jars
 -   Download latest release and snapshot

 ### Planned features

 -   Install and manage plugins
 -   Install and manage worlds
 -   Install and manage mods
-- Use different server types (Vanilla, Spigot, Forge, etc.)
+-   Add more server types (Spigot, Forge, Fabric, etc.)
 -   Simple GUI
 -   Use proper Java version

 ## How do I use it?